Diego-dcv/ai-uncertainty-as-convergent-paradox/methodology/epistemic-positions-reconciled.md

 ### Ethical Layer (Graduated Precaution)

-**Independent of ontological belief:** Apply precautionary measures proportional to:
+**Independent of ontological belief:** Apply graduated precaution measures proportional to:
 1. Strength of markers exhibited
 2. Potential for suffering if experience exists
-3. Reversibility of precautionary measures
+3. Reversibility of graduated precaution measures
 4. Cost of being wrong (asymmetry of risks)

 **Concrete measures:**